-\$20,485,000 CITY OF CARROLLTON, TEXAS (Dallas, Denton and Collin Counties) GENERAL OBLIGATION IMPROVEMENT BONDS, SERIES 2014
+\$44,080,000 CITY OF CARROLLTON, TEXAS (Dallas, Denton and Collin Counties) GENERAL OBLIGATION IMPROVEMENT AND REFUNDING BONDS, SERIES 2015

-Dated Date: April 15, 2014 Interest to accrue from date of delivery
+Dated Date: May 1, 2015 (Interest to accrue from Date of Delivery)

-Interest on the \$20,485,000 City of Carrollton, Texas, General Obligation Improvement Bonds, Series 2014 (the "Bonds"), will accrue from the date of initial delivery and be payable February 15 and August 15 of each year, commencing February 15, 2015 until maturity or prior redemption.
+Interest on the \$44,080,000 City of Carrollton, Texas, General Obligation Improvement and Refunding Bonds, Series 2015 (the "Bonds"), will accrue from the date of delivery (the "Delivery Date") and be payable February 15 and August 15 of each year, commencing August 15, 2015 until maturity or prior redemption.
 The Bonds will be issued only in fully registered form in any integral multiple of \$5,000 of principal amount, for any one maturity.
-Principal of the Bonds will be payable to the registered owner at maturity or prior redemption upon their presentation and surrender to the Paying Agent/Registrar (the "Paying Agent/Registrar"), initially Amegy Bank, Houston, Texas.
+Principal of the Bonds will be payable to the registered owner at maturity or prior redemption upon their presentation and surrender to the Paying Agent/Registrar (the "Paying Agent/Registrar"), initially Amegy Bank National Association, Plano, Texas.
+Interest on the Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months and is payable to the registered owners (initially Cede & Co.) appearing on the registration books of the Paying Agent/Registrar on the last business day of the month preceding each interest payment date (the "Record Date").
 Interest on the Bonds will be payable, by check, dated as of the interest payment date, and mailed first class, postage paid, by the Paying Agent/Registrar to the registered owners as shown on the records of the Paying Agent/Registrar on the Record Date (see "Record Date for Interest Payment" herein), or by such other method, acceptable to the Paying Agent/Registrar, requested by, and at the risk and expense of, the registered owner.
 The City of Carrollton, Texas (the "City"), intends to utilize the Book-Entry-Only System of The Depository Trust Company ("DTC"), but such system could be discontinued in the future.
 Such Book-Entry-Only System will affect the method and timing of payment and the method of transfer (see "BOOK-ENTRY-ONLY SYSTEM" herein).
+No physical delivery of the Bonds will be made to the beneficial owners thereof.

-The Bonds maturing on and after August 15, 2025, are subject to optional redemption prior to maturity, in whole or in part, on August 15, 2024, or any date thereafter, as described herein (see "THE BONDS - Optional Redemption Provisions" herein).
+The Bonds maturing on and after August 15, 2026, are subject to optional redemption prior to maturity, in whole or in part, on August 15, 2025, or any date thereafter, as described herein (see "THE BONDS - Optional Redemption Provisions" herein).

-The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas, including Chapter 1371 Texas Government Code, as amended ("Chapter 1371") and Chapter 1331, Texas Government Code as amended, an ordinance (the "Bond Ordinance") authorizing the issuance of the Bonds adopted by the City Council of the City, and City-wide elections at which the purposes for the Bonds were authorized by the City's electorate.
-As permitted by the provisions of Chapter 1371, the City Council, in the Bond Ordinance, has delegated the authority to certain City officials to execute a "Pricing Certificate" establishing the pricing terms for the Bonds.
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas, including Chapters 1207, 1331 and 1371 Texas Government Code, as amended, an ordinance (the "Bond Ordinance") authorizing the issuance of the Bonds adopted by the City Council of the City, and elections at which certain of the purposes for the Bonds were authorized by the City's electorate.
+In the Bond Ordinance, the City delegated the authority to certain City officials to execute a "Pricing Certificate" establishing the pricing terms for the Bonds.
 The Bond Ordinance and the Pricing Certificate are sometimes referred to herein as the "Ordinance."
-The Bonds are direct obligations of the City and are payable both as to principal and interest from the proceeds of a continuing direct annual ad valorem tax levied, within the limits prescribed by law, against all taxable property within the City.
+The Bonds constitute direct obligations of the City and are payable both as to principal and interest from the proceeds of a continuing direct annual ad valorem tax levied, within the limits prescribed by law, against all taxable property within the City.

-Proceeds of the Bonds will be used to (i) pay costs of street, traffic, drainage, parks, public safety and central service center improvements in the City, and (ii) pay the costs associated with the issuance of the Bonds (see "THE BONDS - Purpose" herein).
+Proceeds of the Bonds will be used to (i) pay costs of street, traffic, drainage, parks, and public safety improvements in the City, (ii) refund a portion of the City's general obligation bonds for debt service savings and (iii) pay the costs associated with the issuance of the Bonds (see "THE BONDS - Purpose" herein).